Ensuring UA Lives its Values and Innovative Culture to Enable an Efficient, High Performing Academic and Administrative Enterprise

 Launch Date: 07/22/2019

 This initiative focuses on the design, development, launch and user orientation to the UA Soteria system.
 UA Soteria provides a secure data analysis platform and additional data services for campus researchers working with protected and private data.
 UA Soteria allows researchers to perform data analyses and create visualizations ensuring no accidental data leakage or exposure.
 The 5.3 Initiative also brings the creation and launch of the Data Science Fellowship program.
 The Fellowship program aims to build a rich, data science community of postdoctoral practitioners and researchers applying data science methodologies and techniques to health-science related research.
 With more access to advanced analytics, Arizona Health Sciences is poised to pursue new leading-edge programs, generate inventive pilot programs and bolster future grant submissions.
+Learn more about Analytics Powerhouse.

 Launch Date: 3/25/2020